PFTL/website/content/blog/04_how_to_use_decorators_2.rst

         """Decorator to check that the inputs of a function are positive""" [...]

-As with many things in Python, this is not the only option, but is the one that allows you to see how some of the internals work, such as the ``__name__`` and ``__doc__`` properties.
+As with many things in Python, this is not the only option but is the one that allows you to see how some of the internals work, such as the ``__name__`` and ``__doc__`` properties.
 Another option is to use a built-in decorator from Python that would allow you to do exactly what we have done but in one single line:

 .. code-block:: python
     :hl_lines: 1 4